RPE Scale Explained + Tips for Running by RPE

 RPE Chart for Runners

-Generally, you’ll want to stay at or below 5 on the RPE scale for easy run days.
+The use of RPE is one method that can give you a reliable measure of your effort level during a workout.
+Generally, you’ll want to stay at or below a RPE score of 5 for easy run days.
 You may get up to 9 or even a 10 for hard workouts like interval training or racing.

-• 4-5: Moderate.
+4-5: Moderate.
 Can hold a conversation.
-Your regular, relaxed pace base run pace.
+Your regular, relaxed pace base run (or Zone 2 run) pace.

 Related Post: How Progressive Overload Can Improve Your Running